giekaton/nimiq-knowledgebase/README.md

 For better readability, the address can be presented with spaces, like this: `NQ48 8CKH BA24 2VR3 N249 N8MN J5XX 74DB 5XJ8`

 Sometimes addresses are presented with "+" or "20%" characters instead of spaces - that's how browsers encode spaces.
-This can be observed in page URLs, e.g.:
+This can be observed in URLs, e.g.:
 `https://nimiq.mopsus.com/addr/NQ40%20M9RK%20T73M%20CJ68%203LEK%20R319%20KGN1%200FQU%2043L9`
 `https://nimiq.watch/#NQ40+M9RK+T73M+CJ68+3LEK+R319+KGN1+0FQU+43L9`

-The best practice is to always use the actual address (without spaces) everywhere, but add spaces only on the front end for user-friendly representation.
+The best practice is to always use the actual address (without spaces) everywhere, but add spaces only on the front-end for user-friendly representation.